-The student is required to submit the final entries that must be uploaded through the ACSA Competition website at www.acsa-arch.org by 11:59 pm, Pacific Time, on June 4, 2025.
+The student is required to submit the final entries that must be uploaded through the ACSA Competition website at www.acsa-arch.org by 11:59 pm, Pacific Time, on June 3, 2026.
 If the submission is from a team of students, all student team members will have the ability to upload the digital files.
-Once the final submit button is pressed no additional edits, uploads, or changes can be made.
-You may "save" your submission and return to complete.
-Please note: The submission is not complete until the "complete this submission" button has been pressed.
-For team projects, each member of team projects may submit the final project, but each project should be submitted only once.
+It is recommended that one team member completes the final submission upload.
+Faculty have the option to submit the student's final boards when needed.
+The submission is not complete until the "submit" button has been clicked.
 Once the final submission is uploaded and submitted, each student will receive a confirmation email notification.